 - Receive their personal information by mail or electronically.
 The information should be portable, and allow consumers to pass the information to other organizations.

-CCPA also makes explicit provisions against interference of consumer privacy rights.
+CCPA also makes explicit provisions against the interference of consumer privacy rights.
 Organizations may not charge or discriminate against customers asserting their privacy rights.
 A business may not charge a fee, require account creation or provide a lower quality of service if a consumer challenges them under CCPA.
 Under CCPA, a social media giant could not, for example, offer privacy only at a paid premium.

 Whenever new privacy legislation hits, it is critical to understand the law’s definition of personal information.
 California’s new law in particular attempts to be as direct as possible if information is “personal”, with detailed examples intent on reducing potential loopholes.
 Under CCPA, personal information means: